-AFM 5.05
+AFM 5.06

-The network prohibits unfairly steering or directing referrals to, or "creaming" clients for, specific network service provider organizations, such as network owners, or individual practitioners within the network.
+The network prohibits unfairly steering or directing referrals to, or "creaming" persons served for, specific network service provider organizations, such as network owners, or individual practitioners within the network.

 NA The organization is not a network management entity and is not assigned the Network Administration (NET) standards.